jifox/cookiecutter-nautobot-app/nautobot-app/README.md

 Once the cookie is generated the next step is to start developing the App!
 If you're not familiar with the development environment provided by this cookie, we recommend checking out the Development Environment guide located in the documentation tree at `docs/dev/dev_environment.md`.

+Don't forget to add your trusted certificates to `development/trusted_certs/*.crt` if you're using a self-signed certificate for your Nautobot instance.

 ## Template Inputs

 The following table lists the inputs that you will be prompted for when generating a new cookie from this template.